 The Association of American Medical Colleges states that all students should be immunized against a number of infectious diseases for their own safety as well as the safety of others.
-All Paul L. Foster School of Medicine students must be compliant with the school's immunization requirements prior to the first day of orientation or the first day of class in each semester.
+All PLFSOM students must be compliant with the school's immunization requirements prior to the first day of orientation or the first day of class in each semester.